jimywork/Wizard/README.md

 </a>

 ### How to use?
-To use shodanwave you need an api key which you can get for free at https://www.shodan.io/, then you need to follow the next steps.
+To use wizard with shodan you need an api key which you can get for free at https://www.shodan.io/, then you need to follow the next steps.

 ### Installation